-3. The third is TVP; textured vegetable protein.
+3. The third is TVP, textured vegetable protein.
 Foreign to most, I know.
 This, in short, is soy crumbles.
 “Aren’t you worried about the long-term effects of soy and estrogen?!”
 First, no, I’m not.
-Second, I’m not eating this day-in and day-out, but I will pick some up from the bulk bin of my local grocery to toss in a bag of dehydrated chili in an effort to up the protein.
+Second, I’m not eating this day-in and day-out, but I will pick some up from the bulk bin of my local grocery to toss in a bag of dehydrated chili to up the protein.

 Whole eggs, fatty ground beef, sausage, and the like will dehydrate…sort of.
 You’ll be left with a greasy end product that will not rehydrate well and likely go rancid before you even get the chance to use it.

-Most powdered butter on the market is called dehydrated, but in actuality is freeze-dried.
-Dehydration and freeze-drying are two separate things that won’t get talked about here.
+Most powdered butter on the market is called dehydrated but, in actuality, is freeze-dried.
+Dehydration and freeze-drying are two separate things that won’t be discussed here.
 Thankfully the folks over at Hoosier Hill Farms knew this and have handily created powdered butter, cheese, and other goodies to up your DIY backcountry meal game.
-The guys over at Argali wrote a great article about DIY backcountry meals and talk more about these ingredients in particular.
+The guys over at Argali wrote a great article about DIY backcountry meals and talked more about these ingredients in particular.
 (FYI: This is also a great place to pick up some new gear while you’re at it.)